Yoga For Osteoporosis:

 - Builds muscle and bone strength

-- Open rib cage – improve breathing and circulation
+- Opens the rib cage – improve breathing and circulation, energy cellular functioning and immunity

 Pranayama, breathing, relaxation and meditation helps to: